VisHaL0023/ChitChat-A_Chatting_Audio-Video-calling-App/README.md

 One of the main challenges I ran into was showing the call screen when user call.
 This lead me to spend a few days on a research spike into retrofit library and Firebase Cloud Messaging.

-Thank You for Reading and Visiting, Have A Nice Day!
+Thank You for Reading and Visiting, Have A Nice Day!💚💙